jonathanhogg/flitter/docs/install.md

 using a compatibility layer like ANGLE.

 `--profile`
 : Runs the Python profiler around the main loop.
-This will slow down **Flitter** significantly.
-If you exit with an interrupt (ctrl-C) then a summary of the internal functions called will be shown.
-This won't be a great deal of use to you unless you are hacking on the **Flitter** code.
-A couple of the key (Cython) modules have profiling turned off for speed.
-You should also know that Cython and the Python 3.12 profiler aren't currently getting along.
+See [Profiling](#profiling) below for details.

 `--vmstats`
 : Turns on logging of **Flitter** virtual machine statistics.
 This will slow down the interpreter by quite a lot.
 The statistics are written out on program interrupt at the `INFO` logging level, which means you will also need to on at least `--verbose` logging to see the results.
+Be wary of interpreting these
+statistics: the overhead of doing the logging can make very simple instructions that are executed millions of times appear to be a larger source of execution cost than they really are.

 `--gamma` *GAMMA*
 : This option specifies a gamma correction to apply as the final step of